appwrite/rfc/rfc-template.md

 [design-proposal]: #design-proposal

 This is the technical portion of the RFC.
-Explain the design in sufficient detail that:
+Explain the design in sufficient detail keeping in mind the following:

-- Its interaction with other features is clear
+- Its interaction with other parts of the system is clear
 - It is **reasonably clear how the contribution would be implemented**
 - Dependencies on libraries, tools, projects or work that isn't yet complete
+- New API routes that need to be created or modifications to the existing routes (if needed)
+- Any breaking changes and ways in which we can ensure backward compatibility.
 - Use Cases
 - Goals
 - Deliverables

-Ensure that you include examples, code-snippets etc. to allow the community to understand the proposed solution.
+Ensure that you include examples, code-snippets etc. to allow the community to understand the proposed solution. **It would be best if the examples use naming conventions that you intend to use during the actual implementation so that changes can be suggested early on during the development.**

 ### Prior art